Skip to Content

 Requirements for obtaining coverage under General Permit TXG130000 to discharge wastewater from an aquaculture facility.
 Links to the permit, relevant forms, and instructions.

-Before discharging into or adjacent to water in the state of Texas.
+The following steps will help you determine if you qualify for authorization under this general permit before discharging into or adjacent to water in the state of Texas.

-1. Review your facility's compliance history ranking (HTML)
+Review your facility's compliance history ranking.

-• If your facility has a ranking of “high performer”, “satisfactory performer,” or "inadequate information," continue with step 2.
+• If your facility has a ranking of “high performer”, “satisfactory performer,” or "inadequate information," continue with step 3.

 • If the compliance history ranking is “unsatisfactory performer,” then your facility is not eligible for coverage under a general permit.
 You must apply for an individual permit instead.